 Hemp flour is gluten-free.
 Being gluten-intolerant is a huge pain, especially if you love bakeries and all that they do.
 If you are intolerant to wheat or other grains too, then finding a flour that doesn’t upset your stomach can be a challenge.
 That’s where Hemp steps in.
 Hemp seeds contain no gluten, are organic, and do not cause bloating and inflammation associated with gluten and wheat intolerance.

 Hemp flour is full of protein.
 People who don’t eat meat or dairy need to pay closer attention to the amount of protein they consume and most take a supplement to stay healthy.
 Hemp flour is 33 per cent protein.
 And while Hemp flour is not recommended as a like-for-like alternative to a protein supplement, it can give your diet a huge protein boost.

 Hemp flour is full of amino acids.
 Hemp flour contains Omega 3, Omega 6 and GLA (gamma linolenic acid).
 Collectively, these chemicals are amino acids and come with a whole host of health benefits.
 Fatty acids can reduce inflammation and improve the function of our hearts and brains.

-Hemp flour is full of fiber.
-Fiber’s great and most of us could do with adding more of it to our diets.
-Fiber is not only beneficial for keeping our digestive system ticking over as it should, it also lowers our risk of developing heart disease, cancers and diabetes.
+Hemp flour is full of fibre.
+Fibre’s great and most of us could do with adding more of it to our diets.
+Fibre is not only beneficial for keeping our digestive system ticking over as it should, it also lowers our risk of developing heart disease, cancers and diabetes.